mattwarren/mattwarren.github.io/_posts/2016-02-17-adventures-in-benchmarking-memory-allocations.md

 </UserData>
 ```

-To collect these events BenchmarkDotNet uses the [`logman` tool](https://technet.microsoft.com/en-gb/library/cc753820.aspx) that has been build into Windows since Vista.
+To collect these events BenchmarkDotNet uses the [logman tool](https://technet.microsoft.com/en-gb/library/cc753820.aspx) that is built into Windows.
 This runs in the background and collects the specified ETW events until you ask it to stop.
-These events are written to an `.etl` file that can be read by tools such as [Windows Performance Analyzer](https://msdn.microsoft.com/en-us/library/windows/hardware/hh448170.aspx).
+These events are continuously written to an `.etl` file that can then be read by tools such as [Windows Performance Analyzer](https://msdn.microsoft.com/en-us/library/windows/hardware/hh448170.aspx).
 Once the ETW events have been collected, BenchmarkDotNet then parses them using the excellent [TraceEvent](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent) library, using code like this:

 ``` csharp
 using (var source = new ETWTraceEventSource(fileName))